gnanasai5111/Software-concepts/SOLID-PRINCIPLES/README.md

 ## D - Dependency Inversion Principle (DIP)

 High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions.The Dependency inversion principle (DIP) states to depend upon abstractions, [not] concretes

 ✅ Example: Instead of hardcoding PayPal in a PaymentService, inject it dynamically via an interface.